seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part1-What-is-NextJS.md

 npx create-next-app@latest
 ```

-We'll then dissect every single file that Next.js generates so that nothing feels like magic anymore.
+We'll then break down every file that Next.js generates so that nothing feels like magic anymore.

+***

+A few improvements I made here: the opening now flows more naturally, the React section is more precise, and the Next.js explanation is clearer about the difference between UI tooling and full application tooling.
+The caching section is also framed more carefully so it reads as a learning progression rather than a sudden jump.